How to Drain a Small Amount of Engine Oil

 If this happens, you’ll need to get a new engine.
 So, how much is too much oil?
 It depends on your car.

-How to Drain Oil from a Car’s Engine through the dipstick Tube
+How to Drain Oil from a Car’s Engine through the Dipstick Tube

-How to Remove Engine Oil Through Dipstick
+How to Remove Engine Oil Through the Dipstick

 If your car is due for an oil change or you think the oil level may be low, you can check it yourself using the dipstick.
 Here’s how: 1.
 Park your car on a level surface and wait a few minutes for the oil to settle if you’ve just driven it.